agilord/aws_client/generated/aws_acm_pca_api/README.md

 using.
 For more information, see <a href="https://aws.amazon.com/tools/#SDKs">AWS SDKs</a>.
 <note>
-Each ACM Private CA API action has a throttling limit which determines the number of times the action can be called per second.
-For more information, see <a href="https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaLimits.html#PcaLimits-api">API Rate Limits in ACM Private CA</a> in the ACM Private CA user guide.
+Each ACM Private CA API action has a quota that determines the number of times the action can be called per second.
+For more information, see <a href="https://docs.aws.amazon.com/acm-pca/latest/userguide/PcaLimits.html#PcaLimits-api">API Rate Quotas in ACM Private CA</a> in the ACM Private CA user guide.
 </note>

 ## Links